WatDuhHekBro/BetterJukebox/README.md

 - Random audio glitches as the music automatically tries to unpause itself (because music must be continuously paused while any music disc sounds exist)
 - Some inefficient code that might possibly slow down your game (whoops)
+- HashMap memory leak in stored coordinates, not exactly clear yet what's the best way to resolve, but probably not severe

 # Project Cleanup / Goals